-Environment courses were determined to have a narrow or applied focus and therefore unacceptable for this area.
-Courses which emphasize the major concepts of the discipline, including biochemical and physiological principles, will be considered.
+10.5.1 Courses That Do Not Fulfill the Physical and Biological Sciences Requirement considered.
 Courses which do not focus on the core concepts of a physical science discipline, such as "Energy and the Way We Live," are not acceptable.
 Courses which survey both the physical and biological sciences but are not comparable in depth and scope to a traditional science course or focus on a particular subject will not satisfy Area 5 of IGETC.